 - 2 Tablespoons orange juice , can use more if needed

 - 1 Tablespoon half and half

-In a small bowl whisk together the half and half, vanilla, egg yolk, and orange juice.
+- In a small bowl, whisk together the half and half, vanilla, egg yolk, orange juice and zest.
 Set aside.

 - In a large bowl, whisk together the flour, 1/4 cup sugar, baking powder, salt and orange zest.
 Using a pastry cutter or 2 forks, cut in the butter until the flour mixture resembles course crumbs.
 Slowly stir in the half and half mixture and stir just until combined.